ops-vince/-Vinceops-cloud-/Month 2/ screenshots/README.md

 ## 7. Nginx Service Validation

-Nginx was installed, enabled, started, and validated through:
+Nginx was installed, enabled, started, and validated on the EC2 server.

+The service was checked using commands including:

 ```bash
 sudo systemctl status nginx
 curl -I http://localhost
 ```

-The service returned a successful HTTP response from the local server.
+The server returned a successful local HTTP response.

 [View full-size evidence](./07-nginx-active-http-response.png)